loic-prieto/4xframework/4x-plugin-civilization/src/main/doc/population-in-cities.md

 This should be very carefully though out, because it may become unfun to the gameplay.

 This is left for other plugins, since going all Victoria-pop-management on this plugin may be too much when starting out.

+## Usage of manpower in the cities

+Manpower is used for several purposes:
+- To build...buildings
+- To extract resources
+- To work in buildings
+- to build units
+- to work in buildings in far away colonies

+The manpower need varies from building to building.